Last Updated on

 You must fully understand that crate training can be helpful for the Siborgi puppy.
 Many veterinarians recommend using a crate for your dog while it’s young.

+Crates provide your dog with a safe space and make it easier for you to instill good habits in him.
 A crate can be used as a tool for house-training, preventing your dog from chewing up your furniture and belongings, and keeping him calm during car trips.

 Your Horgi’s crate should be large enough for him to stand and turn around in.
 There must be good airflow and lighting within the crate so your pup will be as comfortable as possible.